 Fact: Biometric systems do not store any actual images.
-Rather, they use proprietary algorithm to generate mathematical representations that only makes sense within a given system.
-The codes are meaningless anywhere else and can’t be used to recreate actual images.
+Rather, they use proprietary algorithms to generate mathematical representations that only makes sense within a given system.
+The codes are meaningless anywhere else and can’t be used to re-create actual images.

-While costs vary by software provider and timeclock features/models, biometric timeclocks generally pay for themselves quickly, by preventing time theft and costly errors.
+Fact: While costs vary by software provider and time clock features/models, biometric time clocks generally pay for themselves quickly by preventing time theft and costly errors.

-Fact: How employees receive biometric systems depends largely on how their employers introduce them.
-Some offer features workers love, such as access to an employee portal where they can check/request PTO and message their managers.
-And most workers appreciate the convenience and improved sanitation of using a time-tracking app on their personal smartphones.
+Fact: How employees receive biometric systems depends largely on how employers introduce them.
+Some offer features workers love, such as access to an employee portal where they can check/request paid time off (PTO) and message their managers.
+And most workers appreciate the convenience of using a time-tracking app on their personal smartphones.

 Myth: Biometric time clocks create liability

 Fact: Three states—Illinois, Texas and Washington—have enacted laws regulating employee privacy relative to the handling of biometric data.
-Employers in those states need to know and follow those laws, which generally revolve around employee consent, data storage and data destroyal.
+Employers in those states need to know and follow those laws, which generally revolve around employee consent, data storage and how data is destroyed.

 However, any responsible time and attendance provider will take the lead on this for you.
 Your provider should not only demonstrate its system’s compliance, but provide complete guidance regarding any actions you need to take.